simonesilvestroni/m2m-website/_posts/2023-04-08-mix-ember-rev-reaper-subprojects.md

   - 'software'
   - 'uk'
   - 'work'
-description: 'How I exploited the subproject functionality in REAPER to save time and processing power while mixing a rework of Ember Rev’s debut album.'
+description: 'How I exploited the subproject functionality in REAPER to save time and processing power, while mixing a rework of Ember Rev’s debut album.'
 featimage: true
 thumbOnly: true
 permalink: /work/music-production/mix-ember-rev-reaper-subprojects/